 Another technology—such as Global Plasma Solutions’ GPS-2400—reduces harmful indoor air contaminants by using an electrical charge to destroy bacteria and viruses in less than 15 minutes.
 When plasma is produced and injected into the air, it breaks down gases and turns it into harmless compounds, like nitrogen, water vapor and oxygen.
 A contractor can install a GPS air system on any forced heating and cooling system, fast and easy, and you will begin reaping the benefits right away.
 The system controls odor, mold, allergens, bacteria and viruses.

-To learn how you can significantly improve your home’s or commercial building’s indoor air quality, call the knowledgeable team of HVAC contractors in Camden County, GA at Sam Pickren Air & Insulation.
+To learn how you can significantly improve your home’s or commercial building’s indoor air quality, call the knowledgeable team of HVAC contractors in Camden County, GA at Sam Pickren Air Conditioning & Heating.

 Categorised in: HVAC Contractors